l1526789512/PageRank_Algorithm-CSR/README.md

   CSRMat.cpp, and CSRMat.h to the project and build it.
 Make sure to delete the main.cpp that is automatically created by codeblocks, as it will give you a multiple definition of main error.

-- IF YOU USE A TEXT EDITOR, just compile all of the .cpps in the Src2 folder using the *.cpp command line option.
+- IF YOU USE A TEXT EDITOR, just compile all of the .cpps in the Src2 folder using the *.cpp command line option with your compiler.

 DEPENDENCIES: